Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_data_contextualization_sql_graph/DataContextualizationSolution.md

 Graph databases have advantages for use cases such as social networking, recommendation engines, and fraud detection, when you need to create relationships between data and quickly query these relationships.
 Here we provide a sample of using a graph database to setup the context model for a manufacturing scenario.

-Azure SQL database graph feature enables us to build graph models to decribe hierarchical data, maintain complex many-to-many relationships and analyze interconnected data and relationships.
-By using this feature, users can still benifit from the power of Transact-SQL and the advantanges of using Azure SQL database as the foundational database management system.
+Azure SQL database graph feature enables us to build graph models to describe hierarchical data, maintain complex many-to-many relationships and analyze interconnected data and relationships.
+By using this feature, users can still benefit from the power of Transact-SQL and the advantages of using Azure SQL database as the foundational database management system.

 ## References